aidancasey/Moksy/Readme.txt

 - Very many!
 This is still a work in progress.
 - For In-Memory Database, only POST, GET, PUT and DELETE are supported.
 PATCH support will be added in future.
 - HTTPS is not supported.
-- Only a single placeholder can be specified in the paths. ie: /Pet('{Kind}') is supported but /Pet('{Kind}')/Toy('{Name}') is not.
+- Multiple placeholders can be specified in a path. ie: /Pet/{Kind}/Toy{Name} but the Exists and NotExists can only specify the last variable in the list. ie: {Name}
 - Accessing resources for GET and DELETE can only be done through the URL. ie: GET /Pet('Dog') and not GET /Pet with 'Dog' in the Body or Header.
-- All Simulations must be set up as part of the test.
-In future, it will be possible to persist the simulations.

 Quick samples: